cloud-gov/cg-site/content/apps/govcloud.md

 menu:
   main:
     parent: apps
-title: GovCloud Transition Guide
+title: GovCloud Guide
 ---

 cloud.gov currently has two "environments" where orgs can live: the main environment that most orgs are using (located in AWS East/West) and a new GovCloud environment (located in [AWS GovCloud](https://aws.amazon.com/govcloud-us/)).

-When your org transitions to cloud.gov's GovCloud environment, here are changes to look out for.
+When your org starts using cloud.gov's GovCloud environment, here are changes to look out for.

 ### Breaking changes

 - GSA accounts still work in GovCloud.
 No other login credentials work at this time.
-- The new API endpoint (for now) is `api.fr.cloud.gov`.
+- The API endpoint (for now) is `api.fr.cloud.gov`.
 When you [log in on the command line]({{< relref "getting-started/setup.md" >}}), use this new command: `cf login -a api.fr.cloud.gov --sso`

 ### New features